spcl/serverless-benchmarks/README.md

 Save these credentials - the password is non retrievable!
 Provide them to SeBS through environmental variables and we will create additional resources (storage account, resource group) to deploy functions.

+###### Resources

+* By default, all functions are allocated in the single resource group.
+* Each function has a seperate storage account allocated, following [Azure guidelines](https://docs.microsoft.com/en-us/azure/azure-functions/functions-best-practices#scalability-best-practices).
+* All benchmark data is stored in the same storage account.

 ### Usage